mowafy/CPU-Schedualing-Algorithms-Simulator/README.md

-##This repository is deprecated, the new one written in typescript [repo](https://github.com/Mowafy/CPU-Schedualing-Simulator)
+##This repository is deprecated, the new one written in typescript [go to repo](https://github.com/Mowafy/CPU-Schedualing-Simulator)

 CPU Schedualing Algorithms Simulator
 ====================================